Synchronized motion of gold nanoparticles in an optothermal trap

 \subsection{Particle Tracking}

-A fast camera recorded the particle trajectories at a frame rate of 500 frames per second.
-The images were tracked using the Trackmate plugin of the FiJi distribution of ImageJ\cite{tinevezTrackMateOpenExtensible2017,schindelinFijiOpenSourcePlatform2012}.
-The images shown were taken using brightfield illumination, and the gold nanoparticles are shown as dark objects on a bright background.
-These images were then inverted for tracking using TrackMate plugin.
+The images captured using the fast camera were tracked using the Trackmate plugin of the FiJi distribution of ImageJ\cite{tinevezTrackMateOpenExtensible2017,schindelinFijiOpenSourcePlatform2012}.
+The images were taken using brightfield illumination, and the gold nanoparticles were shown as dark objects on a bright background.
+These images were then inverted for tracking using the TrackMate plugin.
 The images extracted from the tracked processed video show particles as white objects on a black background.